Eleftherios Venizelos: Revolution of Theriso

-On 10 March 1905, the rebels gathered in Theriso and declared "the political union of Crete with Greece as a single free constitutional state"; the resolution was given to the Great Powers, where it was argued that the illegitimate provisional arrangement was preventing the island's economic growth and that the only logical solution to the "Cretan Question" was the unification with Greece.
+On 10 March 1905, the rebels gathered in Theriso and declared "the political union of Crete with Greece as a single free constitutional state".
+The resolution was given to the Great Powers, where it was argued that the illegitimate provisional arrangement was preventing the island's economic growth and that the only logical solution to the "Cretan Question" was the unification with Greece.
 The High Commissioner, with the approval of the Great Powers, replied to the rebels that military force would be used against them.
 However, more deputies joined with Venizelos in Theriso.
 The Great Powers' consuls met with Venizelos in Mournies in an attempt to achieve an agreement, but without any results.

 The revolutionary government asked that Crete be granted a regime similar to that of Eastern Rumelia.
 On 18 July, the Great Powers declared martial law, but that did not discourage the rebels.
 On 15 August, the regular assembly in Chania voted in favor of most of the reforms that Venizelos proposed.
-The Great Powers' consuls met Venizelos again and accepted the reforms he had proposed.
+The Great Powers' consuls met Venizelos again and accepted his proposed reforms.
 This led to the end of the Theriso revolt and to the resignation of Prince George as the High Commissioner.
 The Great Powers assigned the authority for selecting the island's new High Commissioner to King George I of Greece, thereby de facto nullifying the Ottoman suzerainty.
 An ex-Prime Minister of Greece, Alexandros Zaimis, was chosen for the place of High Commissioner, and Greek officers and non-commissioned officers were allowed to undertake the organization of the Cretan Gendarmerie.
 As soon as the Gendarmerie was organized, the foreign troops began to withdraw from the island.
-This was also a personal victory for Venizelos, who as a result achieved fame not only in Greece but also in Europe.
+This was also a personal victory for Venizelos, who, as a result, achieved fame not only in Greece but also in Europe.

 Following the Young Turk Revolution, which Venizelos welcomed, Bulgaria declared its independence from the Ottoman Empire on 5 October 1908, and one day later Franz Joseph, Emperor of Austria announced the annexation of Bosnia-Herzegovina.
-Encouraged by these events, on the same day, the Cretans in turn rose up.
-Thousands of citizens in Chania and the surrounding regions on that day formed a rally, in which Venizelos declared the union of Crete with Greece.
+Encouraged by these events, on the same day, the Cretans, in turn, rose up.
+On that day, thousands of citizens in Chania and the surrounding regions formed a rally in which Venizelos declared the union of Crete with Greece.
 Having communicated with the government of Athens, Zaimis left for Athens before the rally.

 An assembly was convened and declared the independence of Crete.
 The civil servants were sworn in the name of King George I of Greece, while a five-member Executive Committee was established, with the authority to control the island on behalf of the King and according to the laws of the Greek state.
-Chairman of the committee was Antonios Michelidakis and Venizelos became Minister of Justice and Foreign Affairs.
-In April 1910 a new assembly was convened and Venizelos was elected chairman and then Prime Minister.
-All foreign troops departed from Crete and power was transferred entirely to Venizelos' government.
+Chairman of the committee was Antonios Michelidakis, and Venizelos became Minister of Justice and Foreign Affairs.
+In April 1910, a new assembly was convened, and Venizelos was elected chairman and then Prime Minister.
+All foreign troops departed from Crete, and power was transferred entirely to Venizelos' government.